 Refer to the GBA GBBP Technical Specification for more information.

-Appendix X – GBA History and Background
+Appendix B – GBA History and Background

 In August of 2016, Gerard Dache started a meetup called the Government Blockchain Professionals to bring people together to talk about how blockchain technology would impact government.
 After weeks of marketing and promotions, only two people attended the first event.
 By January of 2017 approximately 40 people were attending events.
 In March, Mr. Dache officially registered the Government Blockchain Association (GBA) as a legal entity, and later that year launched the organization’s website, gbaglobal.org.